antongolub/misc/packages/topoconfig/README.md

 This is definitely not _configuring_ but more _guessing_.
 On a company scale, such exercises are a significant waste of resources.
 And this _experience_ is almost one-time only, which cannot be formalized and transmitted except by copy-paste.
 Every time we see the same thing, with a different number of attempts.

 ## What we need
 The overcomplexity problem seems to have arisen from the fact that we combined resolving, processing and accessing data into one structure.
 Although the entire theory of programming / CS instructs us to do exactly the opposite.
+[Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns):
 * Let `data` to represent how the result structure may be built if all the required transformations were made — like a pure _mapping_.
 ```json
 {